aardappel/lobster/docs/source/type_checker.md

 Generic classes and structs
 --------------------------

-Besides functions, classes can also be generic, but here we use explicit generic parameters to do so:
+Besides functions, classes can also be generic, but here we only use explicit generic parameters to do so:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~